okx/okexchain-docs/api/oktc-oracle-api/oracle.md

 # OKTC Price Feeds

-# Introduction to OKTC Price Feeds
+# Introduction to OKTC price feeds

-OKTC Price Feeds is the quickest way to connect your smart contracts to the real-world market prices of crypto assets.
+OKTC price feeds is the quickest way to connect your smart contracts to the real-world market prices of crypto assets.

 For example, one use for data feeds is to enable smart contracts to retrieve the latest pricing data of a crypto asset in a single call.

-## 1.Using OKTC Price Feeds
+## 1.Using OKTC price feeds

-### Contract Address
+### Contract address
-**OKTC Mainnet：**
+**OKTC mainnet：**

 |Name|Address|
 |--|--|